StellarFw/stellar-framework.com/src/guide/websocket.md

 ### Disconnected

-The `disconnected` event is triggered when the client disconnect from the server.
+The `disconnected` event is triggered when the client disconnects from the server.

 ```javascript
 client.on('disconnected', () => { })